rjohnsen/hhc-2024/content/prologue/elf-connect.md

 Then it is just a matter of selecting the first word set from the GUI and you have beaten the game with a new high score!

 ## Javascript controlling the game

+This is the Javascript controlling the game and which I used to solve it.

 ```javascript
 let urlParams = new URLSearchParams(window.location.search);